starskyreverie/cvplayground.ai/nn/README.md

 Within each folder, you'll find a README that describes the implementation, alongside a `train.py` script for training the model.

+### Using popular frameworks (i.e., not by hand)

 - `/pytorch`: PyTorch implementation of BabyCNN.
 - `/jax`: JAX implementation of BabyCNN.
+- `/tf2`: TensorFlow 2 implementation of BabyCNN.
+- `/mlx`: MLX implementation of BabyCNN, using Apple Silicon.

+### Implementations by hand, without popular frameworks

 - `/numpy`: NumPy implementation of BabyCNN, lots of stuff from scratch here.
+I recommend reading this implementation before
-- `/tf2`: TensorFlow 2 implementation of BabyCNN.
+- `/cuda`: CUDA implementation of BabyCNN, using C++ and a GPU.
 - `/c`: C implementation of BabyCNN, using a CPU.
-- `/cuda`: CUDA implementation of BabyCNN, using C++ and a GPU.
 - `/cutlass`: CUDA implementation of BabyCNN, using C++ and CUTLASS (a kernel template library built on CUDA).
 - `/triton`: Triton implementation of BabyCNN, using Python and a GPU.
-- `/mlx`: MLX implementation of BabyCNN, using Apple Silicon.